EnterpriseDB/barman/README.txt

 back up and for every type of resource (backup or WALs for instance), we suggest that you use the default rules and stick with the conventions that BaRMan chooses for you.

-You will see the configuration file allows you to define a +barman_home+ variable, which is the directory where BaRMan will store all your backups by default.
+You will see the configuration file (as explained below) allows you to define a +barman_home+ variable, which is the directory where BaRMan will store all your backups by default.
 The home directory for BaRMan is +/srv/barman+.